1. Home

 How to keep your Google account active

 Below are actions you can take right now to “refresh” the 2-year period and keep your Google account active.
+If you want more guidance, our save inactive Google account guide covers additional options.
 If you’ve performed any of these actions recently, then there’s nothing you need to worry about; your account will not get deleted for inactivity reasons.

-So pull up your phone, tablet, computer, or even our TV if you have to, and do one of the following:
+So pull up your phone, tablet, computer, or even your TV if you have to, and do one of the following:

 1: Sign in to your Google account

 Open the Google Account page and log in.
 This alone is enough to reactivate your Google account.
-It’s probably the easiest action you can take to keep your Google account.
+It’s probably the easiest action you can take to keep Google account active.
 This also applies to “Sign in with Google” prompts that you might encounter on non-Google websites.

 Note: To keep your media files that are stored in Google Photos, make sure you sign in there specifically at least once every two years.
 This is a specific requirement that’s separate from the whole-account activity requirement.